QubesOS/qubes-doc/user/downloading-installing-upgrading/installation-guide.md

 <div class="alert alert-info" role="alert">
   <i class="fa fa-info-circle"></i>
   <b>Note:</b> When installing Qubes OS 4.0 on UEFI, there is intentionally no
   boot menu.
-It goes straight to the installer.
-The boot menu will be back in Qubes OS 4.1.
+It returned in version 4.1.
 </div>

 From here, you can navigate the boot screen using the arrow keys on your